 You can also start a new document in one of the following ways:

-Use File > New on the menu bar and select the type of document from the context menu.
+Use File > New on the Menu bar and select the type of document from the context menu.

 Use the keyboard shortcut Ctrl+N to create a new document.
 The type of document created depends on which LibreOffice component is open and active.
 For example, if Calc is open and active, a new spreadsheet is created.

-Use File > Wizards on the menu bar and select the type of document from the context menu.
+Use File > Wizards on the Menu bar and select the type of document from the context menu.

 If a document is already open in LibreOffice, click the New icon on the Standard toolbar and a new document of the same type is created in a new window.
 For example, if Calc is open and active, a new spreadsheet is created.
 The New icon changes depending on which component of LibreOffice is open.